Skip to content

 Plugin records WP_HTTP usage.
 You can detect slow pages and excess usage of remote API calls with it.
 Recorded logs can be analyzed directly on the plugin page.

-One day while checking recorded logs I found excess use of paypal API requests.
+One day while checking recorded logs and viewing external requests I found excess use of paypal API requests.

 HTTP Requests Manager plugin detects excess usage of API calls in WordPress